codenvy-legacy/cli/README.md

 Contributing to the CLI
 -----------------------
 To hack on the CLI (or Codenvy) you will need [maven] (http://maven.apache.org/) installed.

+Once your maven is properly configured, you can build the CLI by entering

+    mvn clean install

-Once maven is installed, you will need to have maven gain access to the Codenvy central nexus server to download libraries.
+If you run into problems with the build, may need to configure maven to reference the Codenvy central nexus server to download libraries.
 Add the following configuration item to your `settings.xml` file either stored in `M2_HOME` or `M2_REPO`.

      <mirrors>
        <mirror>